Working with Memory

 Once the RETURN opcodes executes, the EVM stops execution of the function call, passing the return data to the parent context.
 This parent context may be the end of the transaction, or another function call that used a CALL opcode.

-For more information on how returning data works, see ☎️ How EVM Function Calls Work (coming soon).
+For more information on how returning data works, see ☎️ How EVM Function Calls Work.

 # 2. Longer data lifespans